Uncategorized

 She was fortunate enough to be given the opportunity to open up her own winery in 2023 and jumped at the chance to fulfil that dream.

 What is your favorite forgotten grape?
-Teraldego
+Teroldego

 What was your first experience with a forgotten grape?
 Jessica has been working with obscure varietals for a long time, it is something JMC is very proud of.